 The department encourages all clinical graduates to become licensed as it is a required "program outcome."
-Also, the clinical program is required to annually track the activities of its graduates until they become licensed.
 Licensing requirements are available online through the Association of State and Provincial Psychology Boards (www.asppb.org).
 You can check each state individually.

 Some states require coursework in specific areas such as domestic violence.
 Most of the requirements should be met through your regular coursework.
 However, if you have not taken a course on a specific topic, you may be able to use your syllabi as evidence that you covered that topic as part of one or more courses.
 You may need to take an extra course or locally sponsored workshop to meet requirements in some states (e.g., California).